realmocaccino/jauntyslider/README.md

 **[default: false]**

-Activate the transition of the slides automatically.
+Activates the transition of the slides automatically.

 The navigation is allowed even so.